SophieDufrane/PP2_Rock_Paper_Scissors_Lizard_Spock_Game/README.md

 ## Testing:

 The game has been tested to ensure that it works smoothly across different browsers and devices, including desktop and mobile screens.
 Here’s an overview of the testing process:

 ### Feature Functionality Testing

-To ensure the game functions properly, I performed the following tests on all key features:

 - **Website Accessibility and Browser Compatibility**: Tested in the following browsers:
   - Google Chrome